zsLin177/zsLin177.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now working on robust and controllable end-to-end speech recognition and multimodal large language models.
-If you are seeking any form of academic cooperation, please feel free to email me at slzhou.cs@outlook.com.
 I am a Ph.D. candidate in Software Engineering at Soochow University (苏州大学), where I am advised by [Prof. Zhenghua Li](https://web.suda.edu.cn/zhli13/).

 My research interest has changed over time: starting from semantic role labeling and syntax-based language understanding, then shifting to context-aware automatic speech recognition, and more recently focusing on multimodal large language models.
 I have published papers at top international AI conferences such as ACL, AAAI, and COLING, and was honored with the <strong  >Best Long Paper Award</strong> at COLING 2022.